albumprinter/software-engineer-js-test/README.md

 #### Rules

-Once you receive this test by e-mail you must fork this repository to your own GitHub account in which you will write your test.
+Once you receive this test by e-mail you must copy this repository to your own GitHub account in which you will write your test.

 You are free to use any libraries that make your life easier.
 However